digital-asset/daml-finance/docs/source/tutorial/getting-started/settlement.rst

 We are going to

-#. credit a ``EUR`` holding to Alice’s account
+#. create a new ``TOKEN`` instrument
-#. credit a ``USD`` holding to Bob’s account
+#. credit a token holding to Alice’s account
-#. setup an FX transaction to exchange the two holdings
+#. setup a delivery-vs-payment (DvP) transaction to exchange the two holdings
 #. settle this transaction atomically

-This examples builds on the previous tutorial showcasing a simple transfer from Alice to Bob.
+This example builds on the previous :doc:`Transfer <transfer>` tutorial script such that the same accounts and existing holdings can be used.

-Overview of the Settlement process
+Overview of the settlement process
 **********************************

-We give first a quick outline of the settlement process.
+We first give a quick outline of the settlement process.

 +--------------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------+
 | 1.
 Define steps to be settled        | Two (or more) parties need to first agree on a set of :ref:`steps <type-daml-finance-interface-settlement-types-step-78661>` to be settled. |